LysanderLi/Solution-Knob-Control-Brightness/README.md

 ### Running the Application

 1. **Connect the Hardware**:
-   - Insert the SIM card into the SIM card slot.
-   - Connect the antenna.
    - Use a USB data cable to connect the development board to the computer's USB port.

 2. **Download Code to the Device**:
    - Launch the QPYcom debugging tool.
    - Connect the data cable to the computer.